Become an Epidemiologist: Education and Career Roadmap

 |Salary (2014)||Median salary for non-medical epidemiologists was $67,420 in 2014|

 Sources: U.S. Bureau of Labor Statistics, ONET Online.

 Aspiring epidemiologists must first earn a bachelor's degree.
 No specific major is required, though undergraduate coursework should include at least one class each in biology, chemistry, calculus, health science, social science, and behavioral science.

 Step 2: Earn a Master's Degree

-A master's degree in epidemiology or public health is generally the minimum educational requirement for epidemiology careers.
-Curricula tend to draw from a variety of disciplines, and they typically cover topics such as epidemiologic research methodology, clinical trial design and biostatistics.
-Additional topics of study may include society and health, medical geography and occupational epidemiology.
+A master's degree in epidemiology or public health is generally the minimum educational requirement for careers in epidemiology.
+Curricula tend to draw from a variety of disciplines, and they typically cover topics such as epidemiological research methodology, clinical trial design, and biostatistics.
+Additional topics of study may include society and health, medical geography, and occupational epidemiology.
 A thesis is required to graduate.
 Students may be able to focus their research in areas like genetic epidemiology, cancer epidemiology, cardiovascular epidemiology or neuroepidemiology.

 Some programs have specialty clinical research emphasis options.
-Students may be able to focus their epidemiology research in professional fields like medicine, dentistry or pharmacy.
+Students may be able to focus their epidemiological research in professional fields like medicine, dentistry, or pharmacy.
 In fact, some of these are designed only for current medical doctors or medical school students.